oroinc/crm/README.md

 Create a customer entity class, extends abstract orm entity which contains basic mapping.

-We use the basic entity repository and has to define which value table is used.
+We use the basic entity repository, and define by mapping which value table to use.

 ```php
 <?php